 Directed by: Luise Brinkmann

 Starring: Saskia Vester, Lana Cooper, Aleksandar Radenkovic, Christin Nichols

-A playful romantic has actively waited for her true love to come back for quite some time now.
-When suddenly her newly-separated mother moves in with her and confronts her with a midlife-crisis-self-discovery, newfangled love concepts and worldly wisdom.
+A playful romantic has actively waited for her true love to come back for quite some time now - when suddenly her newly-separated mother moves in with her and confronts her with a midlife-crisis of self-discovery, newfangled love concepts and worldly wisdom.

 Directed by: Pete Gleeson

 On a dusty highway between Australia’s most isolated city and its largest gold pit lies Coolgardie - where the arrival every three months of a new pair of foreign backpackers to work the only bar in town is a keenly anticipated event.